 It’s essential to understand the different types of divorces and the numerous conditions that could apply to your situation when seeking a divorce in Texas.
 While an uncontested divorce is the most simple and straightforward, that’s not possible for many spouses who wish to end a marriage.
 A divorce lawyer with experience in all types of Texas divorces can help you determine which type fits your circumstances.

-Stepp & Sullivan, PC, is a full-service family law firm representing residents in the Houston area for more than 35 years.
-Together, our divorce lawyers have more than 70 years of combined experience in family law that we use in creating innovative legal strategies and custom approaches to each divorce case that we handle.
+Stepp & Sullivan, P.C, is a full-service family law firm representing residents in the Houston area for more than 35 years.
+Together, our Houston divorce lawyers have more than 70 years of combined experience in family law that we use in creating innovative legal strategies and custom approaches to each divorce case that we handle.
 For aggressive advocacy and honest counsel, speak with a Stepp & Sullivan, PC, divorce lawyer.
-Schedule a free consultation by completing an online contact form or call today at (713) 336-7200.
+Schedule a consultation by completing an online contact form or call today at (713) 336-7200.